-- Objective CON 1.3 Preserve and protect the quantity and quality of ground and surface waters. - Policy CON 1.3.1 Require that the impacts of development on stormwater runoff and water quality be addressed during the development approval process by requiring development to receive and comply with all applicable state and federal environmental permits. - Policy CON 1.3.2 For all amendments to this Plan, evaluate the presence of wetlands on the parcel of land at issue, and direct land uses on such parcels that are incompatible with the protection and conservation of wetlands and wetland functions away from such wetlands, or require appropriate mitigation to compensate for loss of wetlands.
+Objective CON 1.3 Preserve and protect the quantity and quality of ground and surface waters.

+Require that the impacts of development on stormwater runoff and water quality be addressed during the development approval process by requiring development to receive and comply with all applicable state and federal environmental permits.

+For all amendments to this Plan, evaluate the presence of wetlands on the parcel of land at issue, and direct land uses on such parcels that are incompatible with the protection and conservation of wetlands and wetland functions away from such wetlands, or require appropriate mitigation to compensate for loss of wetlands.
 The type, intensity or density, extent, distribution, and location of allowable land uses and the types, values, functions, sizes, conditions, and locations of wetlands are land use factors that shall be considered when directing incompatible land uses away from wetlands.

 - Policy CON 1.3.3 Coordinate with SID during the development order approval process concerning the impacts of development orders on stormwater runoff and water quality to ensure compliance with applicable requirements of SID and the state, and other governmental entities with jurisdiction. - Policy CON 1.3.4 Coordinate with SID to protect water resources within the City from activities and land uses that adversely impact water quality and quantity.
-Protection can include appropriate mitigation and best management practices. - Policy CON 1.3.5 Comply with Palm Beach County Wellfield Protection Ordinance. - Policy CON 1.3.6 Require new development and redevelopment to use reuse water for irrigation where it is available. - Policy CON 1.3.7 Ensure development complies with applicable state and federal criteria for the protection of wetlands. - Policy CON 1.3.8 Ensure development orders are only approved in special flood hazard areas in accordance with established Florida Building Codes and Federal Emergency Management Agency (FEMA) standards. - Policy CON 1.3.9 Require emergency conservation of water resources in accordance with the SFWMD plans. - Policy CON 1.3.10 Encourage the use of water-conserving fixtures in all new construction and redevelopment projects consistent with the Florida Building Code. - Policy CON 1.3.11 Coordinate with SFWMD and SID to provide information resources regarding water conservation. - Policy CON 1.3.12 Promote water efficient landscapes by coordinating with the SFWMD and Palm Beach County Extension Office of the University of Florida Institute of Food and Agriculture Services (Palm Beach County IFAS Extension) on their Florida Friendly Landscaping programs. - Policy CON 1.3.13 The M Canal serves as a source of public water supply to the City of West Palm Beach.
-The Plan recognizes the M Canal as an allowed conservation use within the civic and residential Future Land Use Categories.
-Development is prohibited within the M Canal right of way.
-Further, development shall be prohibited north of the M Canal right of way.
-This does not prohibit construction of roads or any development in the M Canal right of way related to the expansion, operation and maintenance of the M Canal.
-The Land Development Regulations shall address compatibility between the M Canal and any adjacent development.
-The City will coordinate with SFWMD and SID to encourage drainage from development within the City to discharge into the SID drainage system as permitted by SFWMD, and not into the M Canal.
+Protection can include appropriate mitigation and best management practices. - Policy CON 1.3.5 Comply with Palm Beach County Wellfield Protection Ordinance. - Policy CON 1.3.6 Require new development and redevelopment to use reuse water for irrigation where it is available. - Policy CON 1.3.7 Ensure development complies with applicable state and federal criteria for the protection of wetlands. - Policy CON 1.3.8 Ensure development orders are only approved in special flood hazard areas in accordance with established Florida Building Codes and Federal Emergency Management Agency (FEMA) standards. - Policy CON 1.3.9 Require emergency conservation of water resources in accordance with the SFWMD plans. - Policy CON 1.3.10 Encourage the use of water-conserving fixtures in all new construction and redevelopment projects consistent with the Florida Building Code. - Policy CON 1.3.11 Coordinate with SFWMD and SID to provide information resources regarding water conservation. - Promote water efficient landscapes by coordinating with the SFWMD and Palm Beach County Extension Office of the University of Florida Institute of Food and Agriculture Services (Palm Beach County IFAS Extension) on their Florida Friendly Landscaping programs. - Prohibit vertical development within the M Canal right of way.
+Further, vertical development shall be prohibited north of the M Canal right of way and within the 80 feet to the south of the M Canal right of way.
+This does not prohibit vertical development in M Canal right of way related to the operation and maintenance of the M Canal.